 We’ve all heard the saying about the glass being half empty or half full.
-Your answer to this question can have profound affects on your proposal group and your bottom line win rate!
+Your answer to this question can have profound effects on your proposal group and your bottom line win rate!

 About 20 years ago, I went through a divorce.
 It was the worst and most painful experience of my life.
 I lost two years grieving, feeling like a failure, and sitting on a real pity pot.
 My glass was completely empty.